Discover the Amazing Benefits of Olive Oil: Cook Healthier and Nourish Your Skin with This Everyday Essential!

 Olive oil offers many health benefits and affects the body from the inside and outside.
 It is commonly used in cooking, salad dressing, and skin care.

-Olive oil and the Mediterranean Diet
+Olive oil & the Mediterranean Diet

 What are the health benefits of eating olive oil?

 - The main active components of olive oil include oleic acid (the most common omega-9 fatty acid and the most common monounsaturated fatty acid in the diet), phenolic compounds that are potent antioxidants and radical scavengers, and squalene.
 Other beneficial compounds in olive oil are vitamin E and beta-carotene, which also play an important role in skin health.

 - The main phenolics include hydroxytyrosol, tyrosol, and oleuropein, which occur in highest levels in virgin olive oil and have demonstrated antioxidant activity.
 Antioxidants are believed to be responsible for a number of olive oil’s biological activities.
 Oleic acid, a monounsaturated fatty acid, has shown activity in cancer prevention, while squalene has also been identified as having anticancer effects.
 Olive oil consumption has benefit for colon and breast cancer prevention.

 - Consuming olive oil as part of a healthy diet increases your antioxidant levels and provides anti-inflammatory effects from the polyphenols in the extra-virgin olive oil.